 v_code NUMBER := SQLCODE;

--- Log the failure using autonomous transaction
+BEGIN-- Log the failure using autonomous transactionlog_batch_error(

 p_batch_date => p_batch_date,